Carolina Herrera’s Fall 2017 Collection Will Keep Ivanka Trump Looking Elegant Every Day

 Ivanka Trump’s Gorgeous Inauguration Style — Pics

-The looks are at their very best when an edgy element is added, like leather with lady-like details, like little bows for unexpected surprises.
+The looks are at their very best when an edgy element is added, like leather with lady-like details, such as little bows for unexpected surprises.
 No doubt, Herrera fan Ivanka Trump will love Carolina’s slim, sleeveless cranberry sheath dress and both her city sophisticated evening gowns, and more feminine fairytale all-out glam looks.
-Melania Trump is sure to catch on to the trend and would look incredible in the beige and pale pinks featured in the Fall 2017 collection.
-Karlie Kloss, who is the face of Carolina’s ‘Good Girl’ fragrance, would look fabulous in the delicate, deep V-cut dresses.
+Melania Trump is sure to catch on to get turned on to Herrera and would look stunning in the Fall collection’s beige and pale pinks.
+Karlie Kloss, who is the face of Carolina’s ‘Good Girl’ fragrance, would look fabulous in the dramatic deep V-cut dresses.

 In any case, Herrera can look forward to seeing her designs get big play in both Hollywood and the White House in the coming months.
 Congrats, Carolina, on a fabulous collection!
 HollywoodLifers, who do you think would look amazing in Carolina Herrera’s Fall 2017 line?